 But, whoever the killer was, forgot to clean up two spaces.
 There was a bloodstain on the basement stairs that didn’t belong to Al, and there was a rental agreement that was found crumpled up in the trash can.
 These were the only bits of evidence detectives had to work with.

-The prime suspect in the case was Robert Cooper, the man to who Al had rented the basement unit to just four days before his death.
+The prime suspect in the case was Robert Cooper, the man to who Al had rented the basement unit just four days before his death.
 When detectives started looking for him, they realised that all the information he had given to Al had been fake.
 His name, social security number, references and even his current address all belonged to different people.
-The mobile phone he was using was found to be a prepaid phone that had been brought at a 7-11 at some point in March 2004.
+The mobile phone he was using was found to be a prepaid phone that had been brought at 7-11 at some point in March 2004.

-One woman came forward and said that Robert Cooper came round to her house to have a look at her rental property.
+One woman came forward and said that Robert Cooper came around to her house to have a look at her rental property.
 She said that the man gave her the creeps and that he was only interested in looking at the windows and the doors.
 The woman worked at a local college and taught Romanian, and she said that the man had a slight Romanian accent.

 ATM surveillance at a nearby Wells Fargo ATM shows the killer driving Al’s truck and withdrawing $1000 the day after Al was killed.
 He was wearing a ski mask to cover his face.